Tertiary Education and Skills (TES) Multi-Donor Trust Fund

 Spotify, Apple

 Robert Hawkins (World Bank) speaks with Emanudin Amin, a student at Misrak Polytechnic College in Ethiopia, whose own experience moving through different school systems motivated him to create Mindshift, an AI-powered platform designed to help teachers personalize learning.
-The conversation explores the opportunities and risks of bringing AI into classrooms in Ethiopia and across Africa, and reflects on the potential of young innovators on the continent.
+The conversation explores the opportunities and risks of bringing AI into classrooms in Ethiopia and across Africa, and it reflects on the potential of young innovators on the continent.

 EdTech Podcast Episode! 🎧 AI, Assessment & 21st Century Skills -